moefingers/milestown2/README.md

   - sends movements in the game to be evaluated and accepted by backend

 ## short term todo:
-- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred .
+- Ensure when owner of lobby leaves, lobby is deleted or ownership transferred.

 ## long term todo:
 - maybe transition from using clip paths to using svg

 ## done:
 - Owner of lobby cannot see other players in lobby
+- change themes to be by applied by css, (class on body) instead of apply to each variable in :root